-Before you ask your doctor if your medication should be switched, make sure you are taking your current medication exactly as prescribed.
-Missing doses, splitting pills, or not following instructions to the letter could affect your control and the side effects you experience.
-If you are already complying with your doctor’s instructions, but still are having breakthrough seizures, talk to your neurologist or epileptologist (specialists who are experts in treating epilepsy).
-Your doctor will evaluate whether you should switch medications.
+Before you ask your doctor about a switch, make sure you're taking the current medicine exactly as prescribed.
+Missing doses, splitting pills, or not following instructions to the letter could make a difference.
+It can affect your control over seizures or side effects.
+If you're following directions to a T but you still have breakthrough seizures, talk to your neurologist or epileptologist (an expert in treating epilepsy).
+They'll decide if you should switch medications.

-Eventually, up to 70% of people with epilepsy become seizure-free with minimal side effects while taking epilepsy drugs.
-But switching epilepsy medications takes time and patience.
-Finding the right epilepsy drug for you can require equal parts art and science -- and sometimes a bit of luck.
+Over time, most people become seizure-free with minimal side effects while taking epilepsy drugs.
+But switching meds takes time and patience.
+Finding the right drug for you can require equal parts art and science -- and sometimes a bit of luck.

-Even the best doctors don't know which epilepsy drug will work best in any given person.
+Even the best doctors don't know which drug will work best for any given person.

-When managing epilepsy, doctors take a snapshot of your epilepsy profile: your type of seizures, your age and gender, other medical conditions, medicines you're on or may be on later, your time of life, and epilepsy drugs you've tried in the past.
+As part of managing the condition, your doctors will try to get a sense of the full picture: your type of seizures, your age and gender, other medical conditions, medicines you're on or may be on later, and epilepsy drugs you've tried in the past.

-Based on that information, your doctor may narrow down the field to a few epilepsy drugs to try.
-But after that, it's an educated leap of faith, experts tell WebMD.
+Based on that information, they may narrow down the field to a few drugs to try.
+But after that, it's an educated leap of faith.

-What does the process of switching epilepsy medications involve?
-The events will be different for each person.
-Experts agree, though, that success depends on a good partnership between you and your doctor.
-Switching medications may include these steps:
+What does the switching process involve?
+It will be different for each person.
+One common factor: Success depends on a good partnership between you and your doctor.
+Switching meds may include these steps:

 1. Choose a new drug.
-Your doctor will work closely with you to decide on the next best epilepsy drug worth trying.
-That includes a detailed discussion about the advantages and disadvantages of the medicine and its likely side effects, as well as rare but potentially serious effects.
+Your doctor will work closely with you to decide on the next drug to try.
+That includes a detailed talk about the pros and cons of the medicine, its likely side effects, and any rare but potentially serious effects.
 If you're a young woman, now is the time to discuss any plans for pregnancy.
 Some medications interact with birth control pills.
-And women of childbearing age who take seizure medications should also take daily folate supplements.
-The more you're involved in the process of choosing your epilepsy drug, the better the chances for long-term success.
+And women of childbearing age who take certain seizure medications should also take daily folate supplements.
+The more you're involved in choosing your epilepsy drug, the better the chances for long-term success.

 2. The "double-cover" period.
-Usually, you'll start taking your new epilepsy drug while still taking the old one.
-This makes sure you maintain protection from seizures until the new epilepsy drug begins to work.
-Most epilepsy drugs doses are increased at weekly intervals.
+Most people start taking the new drug while still on the old one.
+This protects you from seizures until the new drug takes effect.
+The new drug's doses will go up at weekly intervals.

-3. Weaning from the older drug (or not).
-Your doctor may recommend you stay on both epilepsy drugs for a while.
-Or, he or she may advise you to gradually reduce, then stop the first drug.
-During this time, you and your loved ones should watch out for and record any seizures.
-From start to finish, switching epilepsy medications can take several weeks.
+3. Wean from the older drug (or not).
+Your doctor may keep you on both drugs for a while.
+Or they may tell you to gradually reduce, then stop the first drug.
+During this time, you and your loved ones should watch for and record any seizures.
+From start to finish, switching medications can take several weeks.